SanjeevGO123/drive-clone/README.md

   * `getFiles.ts` - Lists files and folders for a user
   * `generatepresignedURL.ts` - Provides presigned URLs for file uploads
+  * `createFolder.ts` - Creates new folders in the user's storage
 * Secured by API Gateway (JWT auth via Cognito)
 * File storage in Amazon S3 (organized per user)
 * Metadata stored in DynamoDB (optional, for additional features)